 A nationally recognized leader in affordable housing finance, CPC has provided a consistent source of capital to underserved housing markets throughout New York State since our inception, in 1974.
 CPC is committed to delivering financing, technical expertise and to working closely with a range of community partners to create and preserve affordable housing.

-Over our 38-year history, CPC has contributed to the preservation or creation of nearly 145,000 units of affordable housing, initiated numerous downtown revitalizations, and improved the quality and energy efficiency of the multifamily stock.
+Over our 39-year history, CPC has contributed to the preservation or creation of over 157,000 units of affordable housing, initiated numerous downtown revitalizations, and improved the quality and energy efficiency of the multifamily stock.